leejunhoo-ship-da/pub/SG/privacy_policy.md

 This privacy policy describes exactly how and why the Company collects and uses personal information from its users (this “Privacy Policy”).
 It also outlines additional measures that are taken to protect their personal information.
 Through notices on individual changes, the Company will inform clients if there are any changes to this Privacy Policy.

-This policy shall take effect on 01, January, 2024
+This policy shall take effect on 19, December, 2023

 <br><br>